riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

     usage has changed since 2011.
     This was answered by 1036 people.
     You can see the [results page][gcs_results].
+    Note that for this survey, we had to shorten the responses from what they were originally due to Google Consumer Survey's response character limits.
   * A Survey Monkey US Audience survey (again, no demographic filters) asking the same question as the Google Consumer Survey, plus some other background and follow-up